ax3l91/space-apps-2017-mayday-athens/Readme.md

 # Space Apps Challenge: Mayday, Mayday, Mayday!

 Prototype application in Python which calculates and visualizes the radiation a crew member or passenger will receive in a polar or near-polar flight.
-It takes into consideration all factors explained in the document (.pdf)
+It takes into consideration our analysis, of how solar energetic particles and cosmic rays dynamically interact with earth's magnetic field and atmosphere, explained in the documentation []. (.pdf)

 # Simulation
 The simulation is being done in [Kp.ipynb] which: